 What Is ICAP?

-The International Center for Assault Prevention, known as ICAP, is a 37 year old international prevention program with its central headquarters located at the Educational Information & Resource Center in Mullica Hill, New Jersey.
+The International Center for Assault Prevention, known as ICAP, is a 37 year old international prevention program with its central headquarters located at the Camden County College in Blackwood, New Jersey.
 ICAP works with local people who desire to advocate and protect children by starting a CAP project in their town.
 Individuals or agencies contact ICAP to arrange project setup trainings.

 Since its inception in 1978, ICAP has trained over 10 million children, parents and teachers to prevent peer assault, stranger abduction and known adult assault.
 CAP seeks to integrate the best resources of a community in an effort to reduce a child or young person’s vulnerability to verbal, physical and sexual assault.
 CAP projects work closely with the local school districts, parent/teacher associations and home school groups, and other community groups.
 All CAP curricula have a threefold educational approach to prevention which includes trainings in the following areas: Staff In service, Parent Program and Individual Classroom Workshops for children and teens.
 Type of CAP Programs.